Genomic Selection for Crop Improvement

 Extensive participation of JMP developers in the MicroArray Quality Control consortium has influenced the development of predictive modeling functions in JMP Genomics.
 Replication and iteration strategies implemented in the software seek to reduce bias, with honest cross-validation approaches that can accurately assess the relative performance of hundreds of different models at a time.

-JMP Genomics helps link pathway information to analysis results.
-Click to upload gene lists to partner tool Ingenuity Pathways Analysis to view and color pathways, and add IPA information to analysis data sets to perform gene set enrichment tests.
+Uncover biological meaning in your analysis results by linking pathway information with JMP Genomics.
+With a few simple clicks, upload gene lists to partner tool Ingenuity Pathways Analysis to view and color pathways, and add IPA information to analysis data sets to perform gene set enrichment tests.
 JMP Genomics offers gene set scoring, which summarizes individual measurements of gene expression at the pathway level to detect related but heterogeneous patterns of differential expression.

 Key Features of JMP® Genomics